outsidedav/swift/machine_learning/recognition.md

 $ brew install carthage
 ```

-### Create and configure an instance of Visual Recognition
+## Step 1.
+Create and configure an instance of Visual Recognition
 {: ###create-and-configure-an-instance-of-visual-recognition}

 Provision an instance of the {{site.data.keyword.visualrecognitionshort}} service: